Frankism: The Virgin

 Frankism characterizes the Virgin using elements of the Esther stories and is strongly influenced by the veneration of Mary in the Catholic Church surrounding the Black Madonna of Częstochowa.
-He claimed that the Black Madonna would lead his followers to the Frankist Virgin and therefore presented baptism as a necessary step.
-Following the Bahir and the Zohar, in which the Shekhinah is described as being like a princess in a tower, Frank refers to an actual tower of the Jasna Góra Monastery where he was exiled.
+He said the Black Madonna would lead his followers to the Frankist Virgin and therefore presented baptism as a necessary step.
+Following the Bahir and the Zohar, in which the Shekhinah is described as like a princess in a tower, Frank refers to an actual tower of the Jasna Góra Monastery where he was exiled.
 He had miniature portraits of his daughter Eve made corresponding to Catholic images of Mary, mother of Jesus; these are now in the National Library of Israel.
-However, Eve, as Shekhinah, was an element that had not yet appeared during Frank's lifetime.
+But Eve, as Shekhinah, was an element that had not yet appeared during Frank's lifetime.
 The Virgin was hidden from Frank, and his task was to free her.
-The Black Madonna points to the true Virgin, who will be revealed preceding the final redemption.
+The Black Madonna points to the true Virgin, who will be revealed before the final redemption.
 Frank regarded himself as the Virgin's guide, who, before her manifestation, is in a "mysterious place" and was given only to him since the beginning of the world, so that he, as her father, would be her guardian.
-The soul of the Shekhinah was still with Frank; his "Brothers" were unworthy to see her themselves.
+The soul of the Shekhinah was still with Frank; his "Brothers" were unworthy to see her.
 They were supposed to support Frank in finding the Virgin.
 Depending on the company's behaviour, the Virgin would behave positively or negatively towards them, a well-known idea from the Kabbalistic descriptions of the Shekhinah.
 During her father’s lifetime, Eve Frank held a special position within the "company": as soon as she was old enough, she stood at her father's side as a confidant and adjutant.
 Frank repeatedly accused his followers of having fallen back into Judaism, thus preventing the liberation of the Virgin.
 The only way to the Virgin is to adapt to the Polish environment.

 The liberation of the Shekhinah—the transfer of the Shekhinah's soul from Jacob to Eve Frank—is also described in some longer fairy-tale-like narratives in the Words of the Lord, which are reminiscent of Middle Eastern models in the 1001 Nights.
-They use traditional Kabbalistic terminology, with the motif of concealment and disguise as a gardener being important in Frankism; the garden stands for a symbolic setting of the world of the ten sefirot.
-The strengthening of the third Sephirah, Chokmah, the male principle (also known as the upper Shechinah), also leads to the liberation of the lower Shekhinah.
+They use traditional Kabbalistic terminology, with concealment and disguise as a gardener an important motif; the garden stands for a symbolic setting of the world of the ten sefirot.
+The strengthening of the second Sephirah, Chokmah, the male principle (also known as the upper Shechinah), also leads to the liberation of the lower Shekhinah.
 In Frank's perception of the Virgin, it is clear how deeply his ideas are rooted in Kabbalah and other Jewish writings, despite Christian influences.
 The author(s) of the Words of the Lord who created such colorful parables and allegories required an excellent knowledge of Kabbalistic literature.